 A pub dinner in historic Salisbury

 At the end of your visit to Stonehenge, drive to Salisbury and park in one of the city’s parking garages.
-Enjoy an evening meal at one of the many pubs before you return to your hotel in Southampton.
+Enjoy an evening meal at one of the many pubs before your return to your hotel in Southampton.
 We recommend the historic Haunch of Venison for great gastropub dishes.

-Day 3: The New Forest, Lymington and Beaulieu
+Day 3: The New Forest, Lymington, and Beaulieu

 Walking trails in the New Forest

-English riverside delights in Lymington
+English riverside delights in Lymington.

-From Burley drive 20 minutes to the coast and the quaint town of Lymington.
+From Burley, drive 20 minutes to the coast and the quaint town of Lymington.

-Beautiful Beaulieu – a hidden gem to add to your cruise excursion bucket list
+Beautiful Beaulieu – a hidden forest gem

-From Lymington head to Beaulieu, located on the south-eastern edge of the forest.
+From Lymington, head to Beaulieu, located on the southeastern edge of the forest.

-Day 4: The Jurassic Coastline – our top pick for the best day out before you cruise from Southampton
+Day 4: The Jurassic Coastline – our top pick for the best day out

 Old Harry Rocks